Scaling Customer Acquisition on TV

 Simulmedia’s Chief Product Officer Preetham Mallikarjuna moderated “Cracking the Code: Scaling Customer Acquisition on TV”, a breakout session at the IAB Direct Brand Summit on November 20th.
 The conversation featured TV experts Jennifer Halloran, Head of Marketing at MassMutual Financial Group; Shaun Farrar, Senior Director of Global Media at Monster; and Sam Bloom, GM of Interactive at Camelot Strategic Marketing and Media.

-Here’s a link to watch the whole conversation - it covers best practices for navigating from ‘just getting started’ to ‘always on’, optimization strategies dependant upon brand goals, attribution best practices and pitfalls, and the key planning, buying, measurement decisions marketers should anticipate when buying TV, and much more.
+The conversation covers best practices for navigating from ‘just getting started’ to ‘always on’ with TV advertising, optimization strategies dependent upon brand goals, attribution best practices and pitfalls, and the key planning, buying, measurement decisions marketers should anticipate when buying TV, and much more.

-For those just hoping to catch the highlights, we’ve selected three takeaways from the panel below.
+For those just hoping to catch the highlights, we’ve selected some takeaways from the panel below.